Unipisa/WeaviateNET/README.md

 It is designed to manipulate Weaviate objects and not just to adapt the connection to some LLM framework as other NuGet packages do.

-## What's new in version 1.21.1.1
+## What's new in version 1.21.1.2
-Now the *DateTime?* type is supported.
-The library will convert the DateTime? to *DatTime*.
+- Now it is possible to define fields in classes that are not mapped to Weaviate properties if annotated with JsonIgnore attribute.

 ## Implementation status
 The library implements almost all the schema, class, and object manipulation.